Key Takeaways

 Common Health Problems

-Campbell’s dwarf hamsters are generally hardy, but they’re predisposed to a few conditions:
+Campbell's dwarf hamsters are generally pretty hardy, but they do have predispositions to a few conditions:

-- Diabetes – Watch for increased thirst, frequent urination, and a sweet‑smelling urine.
-Limiting sugary treats and providing a balanced diet can help reduce the risk.
+• Diabetes: Watch for increased thirst, frequent urination, and sweet-smelling urine.
+Limiting sugary treats and providing a balanced diet can really help reduce the risk.